 The following example - in plain English - would be like asking \$gimme: "Could you please list all the authors that worked on this article?"

 Lets look at the code step by step and keep telling \$gimme what to do.

 '''

-1.

-2. {{ list_article_authors }}
+{{ list_article_authors }}

-3. style="clear: left;">

 '''

 For each author, we want the last name and then the first name separated by a comma.